chipbell4/chipbell4.github.io/_posts/2022-06-28-generating-primes-in-go.md

 - The first column is the largest `N` that the benchmark got to before it was able to get accurate timing information.
 A slower function will have a lower number here.
 - The second column tells you the average time it takes for the function to run
 - The third column is how many bytes are allocated per operation.
 Given we're doing 1000 primes in our benchmark, we should expect 4000 bytes for 1000 32-bit integers.
 Where does that other memory allocation come from...
 - The last column is how many allocations happen on average per call.
 We're finding 1000 primes, but interestingly, we don't allocate 1000 times!
 This is because the built-in `append` function _doubles the underlying array length_ when the capacity is exceeded.
+As a result, we see `log2(1000)` allocations which is about 10.
 The go blog has [an excellent article on the implementation](https://go.dev/blog/slices-intro).

 So, how can we improve our performance?